Stubs

 A stub contains no logic; it only

-s a predetermined value or an object (we stub thereturn
+returns a predetermined value or an object (we stub thereturnvalue).

 Use Case